osohq/oso/docs/content/python/new-roles/getting-started.md

     to="OsoRoles"
     gitHub="https://github.com/osohq/gitclub-sqlalchemy-flask-react"
     linenos=true
+    hlOpts="hl_lines=6"
 >}}

+This registers all models that inherit from `Base` with Oso for use in our policy.

 ### Loading our policy

 Oso uses the Polar language to define authorization policies.
-An authorization policy specifies what requests are allowed.
+An authorization policy specifies what requests are allowed and what data a user can access.
 The policy is stored in a Polar file, along with your code.

 Load the policy with the `Oso.load_file` function.